qapn/gnaf-importer/README.md

 * **Can I use this on macOS / Windows / Linux?**

-    I've only tested it on Ubuntu 18.04.
-I use GNU `sed` on one of the G-NAF source files to escape a backslash, this certainly won't work on macOS (includes BSD `sed`) or Windows.
+    I have tested this on macOS Mojave and Ubuntu 18.04.
+I use GNU `sed` on one of the G-NAF source files to escape a backslash, this won't work out of the box on macOS (includes BSD `sed`) or Windows.
 You can either escape the backslash manually (it's in the `NSW_ADDRESS_SITE_psv.psv` file) and comment out that line of the importer, or macOS users can install GNU `sed` with Homebrew:
     ```
-    brew install gnu-sed --with-default-names
+    brew install gnu-sed
+    ```
+    And add this to your .bashrc (or .zshrc etc.) file:
+    ```
+    # GNU sed
+    PATH="/usr/local/opt/gnu-sed/libexec/gnubin:$PATH"
     ```

 * **What does your flat address table/autocomplete column look like?**